 The focus of the course is on methods commonly used in the study of large mammals, and especially carnivores, in the developing world.
-The curriculum consists of modules on wildlife ecology, monitoring and survey techniques, GIS and habitat assessment, population management and statistics, as well as two independent research projects.
-The mode of teaching involves lectures, group discussions, technical practicals on the use of computer software, field sessions and individual tutorials.
+The curriculum consists of modules on wildlife ecology, monitoring and survey techniques, GIS and habitat assessment, population management and statistics, as well as two reports which together complete an independent research project.
+The mode of teaching in the modules consists mostly of lectures, group discussions, technical practicals on the use of computer software, field sessions, tutorials and (group) workshops.

-The independent research projects concentrate on the organisation, analysis and reporting of previously collected data that you bring with you or is provided by WildCRU researchers.
+The independent research project concentrates on the organisation, analysis and reporting of previously collected data that you bring with you or is provided by WildCRU researchers.
 There is no time to undertake primary data collection in country or abroad during the course duration.
+The project is divided into two phases: Phase One consists of a literature and methods review and a section containing data exploration; Phase Two builds upon this but also includes the full data analysis and discussion of results.
 Unifying threads running through the course are the global and human dimensions of biodiversity conservation.
 You will learn both the theory and practical aspects of field techniques, so that you can confidently adopt them in the future, as well as critically evaluate other projects.

 Up to eight students are accepted each year and applications are particularly welcomed from conservationists working in economically less-developed parts of the world, for whom need-based scholarships are available.
 Suitable candidates are early-career field conservationists, working with government agencies or NGOs, who will implement and disseminate their skills to their home countries.

 Graduates of the course continue to build on their role as field biologists and conservation practitioners, working within national wildlife management and protected area systems, for NGOs or as independent practitioners.
 Many graduates further their academic studies within two or three years of completing the course.
-An online forum offers alumni networking opportunities with each other and the course tutors.
+Alumni and tutors stay in contact via a mailing list and private social media group.

 Proven and potential academic excellence

-Applicants are normally expected to be predicted or have achieved a first-class or strong upper second-class undergraduate degree with honours (or equivalent international qualifications), as a minimum, in a biology/natural resources-related field.
+- a first-class or strong upper second-class undergraduate degree with honours in a biology/natural resources-related field.

 For applicants with a degree from the USA, the minimum GPA normally sought is 3.5 out of 4.0.